mdb/phl-pac-complaint-browser/README.md

 ## Deployment

-Deployment to S3 is handled by grunt.
+Deployment to Amazon S3 is handled by grunt.
 Before deployment, do the following:

-- The value of the `name` key in `package.json` will be used as the S3 folder name, so make sure it's URL compliant.
+- The value of the `name` key in `package.json` will be used as the S3 folder name.
+Make sure it's URL-compliant.
 - **Do not add the AWS credentials to the Gruntfile**.
 Grunt expects environmental variables stored as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-Our convention is to store them in a file called `.env`, which you can then `source` to load into your environment.
+These can be stored in an `.env` file loaded into your environment.
-- Check all the of `src` and `dest` values in the s3 grunt task `upload` key to make sure they are valid.
-The defaults are `www/*`, `www/js/*`, `www/css/*`, and `www/data/*`.
-Basically, they should match the folder structure of `www`.
+- Make sure all `src` and `dest` values in the s3 grunt task `upload` key are valid.
+They should match the folder structure of `www`.

-Once you checked all of the above, you can deploy the app by running:
+Deploy the app:

     $ grunt deploy